-But unlike any other flown Apollo spacecraft on display in museums, Apollo 15's side hatch is closed.
+But unlike any other flown Apollo spacecraft on display in museums, the Apollo 15 command module's side hatch is closed.
 Its interior can only be glimpsed through the small portals of the five spacecraft windows, and then only from a distance.

 The restricted interior view isn't meant to frustrate curious museum visitors.
-It's just that there really isn't much to see inside this Command Module.
-A significant part of the interior, including the main control panels, is missing.
+It's just that there really isn't much to see inside.
+A significant part of the ship's interior, including the main control panels, is missing.

 Panel shell game

-However, NASA documents have now revealed the long forgotten location of the precious panels.
-The answer to the riddle is at once simple and startling.
-The Apollo 15 control panels are... well, they're in Apollo 16!
+Archived NASA documents reveal the long forgotten fate of the panels.
+The answer to the riddle is at once simple and startling – the Apollo 15 control panels are... well, they are in Apollo 16!

-An Apollo Spacecraft Hardware Utilization Request (ASHUR), the NASA permission slip for removing hardware from a flown spacecraft, tells the tale.
-It is dated December 11, 1973, more than two years after the Apollo 15 mission and about one and one-half years after the Apollo 16 mission.
-The ASHUR calls for the removal of panels 1, 2, 3 (the main control panels), 7 (a panel to the commander's left), and 277 (a blank panel), as well as the Guidance & Navigation System Navigation Base (sextant), from Apollo 15.
+Dated December 11, 1973, more than two years after the Apollo 15 mission and about one and one-half years after Apollo 16 flew, the Apollo Spacecraft Hardware Utilization Request (ASHUR) calls for the removal of panels 1, 2, 3 (the main control panels), 7 (a panel to the commander's left), and 277 (a blank panel), as well as the Guidance and Navigation System Navigation Base (sextant), from Apollo 15.

-The reason for the removal of the artifacts is almost as startling as the revelation itself.
-The control panels from Apollo 16 (designated CSM-113) had been removed, and replacements were needed to equip Apollo 16 for display at NASA's Marshall Space Flight Center in Huntsville, Alabama.
+The reason for the removal of the artifacts is almost as surprising as the revelation itself.
+The control panels from Apollo 16 (designated CSM-113) had been removed, and replacements were needed to equip Apollo 16 for display at NASA's Marshall Space Flight Center in Alabama.

-In fact a careful look at NASA post-recovery photographs of Apollo 16, compared with later images of the craft on display, reveals that more than the control panels have been changed.
-The crew couch has also been changed.
-Apollo 13 and later missions flew with a newer version of the armrests on their couches.
+In fact, a careful look at NASA post-recovery photographs of Apollo 16, compared with later images of the craft on display, reveals that more than just the control panels were changed.
+The crew's couch was also changed.
+Apollo 13 and later missions launched with a modified version of the armrests on their couches.
 But Apollo 16 is now on display with the earlier version.

 Pinching NASA pennies

-So now we know what happened to the panels flown on Apollo 15.
-The next question is, what happened to the panels and other items flown on Apollo 16?
+So, now we know what happened to the panels flown on Apollo 15.
+What happened to the panels and other items flown on Apollo 16?

-Additional parts were also needed to complete the Docking Module that joined the two craft of Apollo-Soyuz.
-Flown floodlights, valves, switches, and other parts helped reduce the cost of the unique module.
-Some time after the mission the Docking Module burned up on re-entry, consuming its small collection of previously flown artifacts.
+Additional parts were also needed to complete the docking module that joined the two Apollo-Soyuz spacecraft.
+Flown floodlights, valves, switches and other parts helped reduce the cost of the unique module.
+Some time after the flight, the docking module burned up on re-entry, consuming its small collection of previously flown artifacts.

-Parts were also shuffled to prepare spacecraft for display, as seen with Apollo 16.
-Couches, couch struts, individual instruments, and other items were moved to different spacecraft as the need for display arose.
-The original parts had been removed to support future Apollo missions.
-Sometimes high fidelity mockup instruments were substituted for the real ones for display.
+Parts were also shuffled to prepare spacecraft for display, as seen on Apollo 16.
+Couches, couch struts, instruments and other items were moved to different spacecraft as the need for display arose.
+The original parts were removed to support future Apollo flights.
+Sometimes high fidelity mock-up instruments were substituted for the real ones.

 Apollo lives on

-Control panel toggle switches were in such short supply that NASA transferred excess panels and switches, whether functional or not, from Apollo trainers and simulators to Rockwell International's Space Division.
-This included spare flight-qualified switches.
-They were needed for use in Space Shuttle Orbiter trainers and simulators.
-Rockwell technicians would strip panels of any useable switches, circuit breakers, and gauges to help equip the trainers, at significant cost savings.
+Control panel toggle switches were in such short supply that NASA transferred its excess panels and switches — whether functional or not — from the Apollo simulators to Rockwell's space division.
+These parts included spare flight-qualified switches.
+They were needed for use in shuttle orbiter trainers and simulators.
+Rockwell technicians would strip panels of any useable switches, circuit breakers and gauges to help outfit trainers, at a significant cost savings.

-Many were shocked when they heard that in the 1980's NASA technicians had raided the Apollo 17 Command Module on display at Johnson Space Center, for toggle switches.
-Extra flight-qualified switches were apparently needed to meet the demanding Space Shuttle launch schedule.
-But for years NASA had been removing parts from flown spacecraft to support active flight operations and test programs.
+Many were shocked when they heard that in the 1980s NASA techs had raided the Apollo 17 command module on display at Johnson Space Center for toggle switches.
+Extra flight-qualified switches were apparently needed to meet the demanding space shuttle launch schedule.
+But for years NASA had been removing parts from its flown spacecraft to support active operations and test programs.
 We simply had never witnessed it.